 If you're a parent:

 - Check in with your parents and partner's parents.
-After you and your significant other, there is no one who loves your child more.
+After you and your significant other, there is no one who loves your child more or wants him/her to succeed more.
+Don't overlook the grandparents' role in child development and parenting help.
 Grandparents can be a wealth of knowledge and teach you important life lessons.
 Remember that they've raised their own children and have years of learning to build upon.

 - Let the grandparents know your expectations for your child.
 Sometimes this is difficult to do.
 How do you tell your own mother or mother-in-law that you would like things done differently?
 The answer is honestly and respectfully.
 "Mom, we're concerned about the amount of sugar in juice, so we'd like him to drink milk or water for now.
 Thanks for listening."
 "Dad, we don't think that movie is suitable.
 Thanks for taking the girls skating instead."